Skip Navigation

 (“How well did we do it?”)

-• Percent of housing assistance programs for pregnant and postpartum women that utilize evidence-based, trauma-informed, and culturally responsive practices.
-(Measures adherence to equity-centered best practices in housing assistance)
+• Percent of housing assistance programs for pregnant and postpartum women that utilize evidence-based practices.
+(Measures adherence to best practices in housing assistance)

-• Percent of housing assistance program staff and partners who reflect the cultural and linguistic diversity of the communities served and are trained in cultural humility and anti-racist practices.
-(Shows workforce diversity and equity competencies)
+• Percent of housing assistance program staff and partners who reflect the communities served and are trained in best practices.
+(Shows increase in workforce competencies)

 Quadrant 3: